Features

 To steal a line from the Grateful Dead, “what a long, strange trip it’s been.”

-Alex pedaled it until 1963 when he closed shop and went to work for Petersen Publishing, where he edited Car Craft magazine before Hot Rod Industry News.
+Xydias pedaled it until 1963 when he closed shop and went to work for Petersen Publishing, where he edited Car Craft magazine before Hot Rod Industry News.
 His editorship led directly to the directorship of the industry trade shows that eventually became the SEMA Show.

-Although they remained great friends, Alex parted ways with Petersen and partnered with the late Mickey Thompson in the formation of the SCORE Off-Road Shows.
+Although they remained great friends, Xydias parted ways with Petersen and partnered with the late Mickey Thompson in the formation of the SCORE Off-Road Shows.
 Their partnership endured until the untimely murder of Mickey and his wife on March 16, 1988.
-Alex more or less retired but continued to commemorate the So-Cal Speed Shop with catalog reprints, reunions and licensing of the So-Cal belly tank lakester.
+Xydias more or less retired but continued to commemorate the So-Cal Speed Shop with catalog reprints, reunions and licensing of the So-Cal belly tank lakester.
 It was a smart thing to do, as it turned out.

 Right time, right place, and SO-CAL took off like a dragster.
 Hot rodders were ready for an alternative to the high-priced Boyd Coddington-style smoothsters.
-They wanted something more traditional and SO-CAL built cool, traditional, somewhat affordable cars.
-The cars lead directly to a catalog of parts that, when they returned to their lakes racing roots, could be advertised as ‘Hot Rod Parts Tested at 200 MPH.’
+They wanted something more traditional, and SO-CAL built cool, traditional, somewhat affordable cars.
+The cars led directly to a catalog of parts that, when they returned to their lakes racing roots, could be advertised as “Hot Rod Parts Tested at 200 MPH.”
 There were not many competitors who could honestly say the same.

-In quick order, SO-CAL boomed; franchises were sold and six or seven SO-CAL’s opened up across the country.
-The phone never stopped ringing and eventually, OEMs such as MG and GM came calling for a fleet of record-setting SO-CAL land speed cars.
-In the first half of the 2000s, SO-CAL it appeared could do no wrong.
+In quick order, SO-CAL boomed; franchises were sold, and six or seven SO-CALs opened up across the country.
+The phone never stopped ringing, and eventually, OEMs such as MG and GM came calling for a fleet of record-setting SO-CAL land speed cars.
+In the first half of the 2000s, it appeared SO-CAL could do no wrong.
 There were museum exhibits, TV shows, wins at the Pebble Beach Historic Concours D’Elegance, invites to the Goodwood Festival of Speed and magazine ink up the ying-yang.

-Alex, bless him, just celebrated his 99th birthday and remains as sharp as the day he opened the first So-Cal Speed Shop in 1946.
+Xydias, bless him, just celebrated his 99th birthday and remains as sharp as the day he opened the first So-Cal Speed Shop in 1946.

 Tony Thacker